-Free-response booklets are designed to include sufficient space for student responses.
+The short-answer and free-response booklets are designed to include sufficient space for student responses.
 However, if students require additional space to complete their responses, provide lined paper.
 They must print only their AP number, the title of the exam, and the question number at the top of each extra sheet of paper.
 After the exam, have students staple the extra paper to the page corresponding to that question.
 Students are not permitted to keep any extra paper that is provided during the exam.
+Consult the Administration Incidents table to complete an Incident Report for students who used extra paper.
 Note: Do not provide extra paper for students to write drafts of responses or notes.